Massey Hall

-Massey Hall is a performing arts theatre in Toronto, Ontario, Canada.
-Opened in 1894, it is known for its outstanding acoustics and was the long-time hall of the Toronto Symphony Orchestra.
-An intimate theatre, it was originally designed to seat 3,500 patrons, but after extensive renovations in the 1940s, it now seats up to 2,765.
-It has an extensive history of concerts by artists of many musical genres which continues today.
+Massey Hall is a performing arts auditorium located within the Garden District in Toronto, Ontario, Canada.
+Opened in 1894, it is known for its outstanding acoustics and was the long-time hall of the Toronto Symphony Orchestra and the Toronto Mendelssohn Choir.
+Although originally designed to seat 3,500 patrons, after extensive renovations in 1933 its capacity was reduced to 2,765.
+Its extensive history includes concerts by many of the most famous artists of the past century and more, across many musical genres, which is a pattern that continues to the present day.

 Massey Hall was a gift to the people of Toronto from industrialist Hart Massey.
 Massey Hall was designated a National Historic Site of Canada on June 15, 1981.
-The hall closed in July 2018 for a two-year-long renovation including a new seven-storey addition and two smaller concert rooms.
-It re-opened in 2021.
+The hall closed in July 2018 for a two-year-long renovation and restoration.
+The project includes a new seven-storey addition incorporating a performance studio and a new concert space, the Allied Music Centre.
+Massey Hall's re-opening was delayed by the COVID-19 pandemic until 2021.
+The seating capacity of the main hall is currently 2550, and of the Allied Music Centre 500.

 It is operated by The Corporation of Massey Hall and Roy Thomson Hall, a non-profit charitable organization.
 It is located at the intersection of Shuter and Victoria Streets, just east of Yonge Street, in downtown Toronto.